zahidaof/zahidaof/readme.md

 ### About Me

-I am passionate about FPGA and digital design, with a keen focus on system integration and control using FPGA.
-My interests also extend to leveraging FPGA for convolutional neural networks (CNNs).
-I am committed to exploring the potential of FPGA technology across various domains, including real-time processing and embedded systems.
+I'm really passionate about FPGA, digital design, embedded systems, and system integration.
+I love exploring these technologies and uncovering their potential for open-source applications that can support and inspire other developers.

 ### Skills and Technologies